jacksonjude/cloudkit_flutter/README.md

 - `List<String>`
 - `List<int>`

-There are a couple that require some explaination:
+There are a couple that require some explanation:
 - `CKReference` / `List<CKReference>`:
 The reference field type in CloudKit is used to create relations between two record types.
 The `CKReference` class has been created to represent this relation.
 To fetch the object associated with the reference, simply call the `fetchFromCloud<T>()` function, providing the corresponding local type (in place of `T`) when doing so.
 - `CKAsset`: